mdrideout/junjo-ai-studio-deployment-example/README.md

 # Junjo AI Studio - Production VM Deployment Example

-This repository servces as a walkthrough example for the production deployment of Junjo AI Studio, a Junjo python SDK powered app, and Caddy reverse proxy to a fresh virtual machine.
-It demonstrates end-to-end how to setup a new Virtual Machine and run Junjo and Junjo AI Studio in production with real telemetry data.
+This is a production deployment example of Junjo AI Studio, a Junjo python SDK powered app, and Caddy reverse proxy to a fresh virtual machine.

-This single Junjo AI Studio instance can support an unlimited number of users and junjo apps.
+Learn how to go from a fresh virtual machine to a production deployment that supports an unlimited number of users and junjo apps.

+- ⚙️ Setup and configure a new Virtual Machine
+- 🔀 Turn-key Caddy reverse proxy with SSL support
+- 🎏 Example Junjo python SDK powered app (demonstrates real telemetry)
+- 🚀 Junjo AI Studio in production

 **See Also: Minimal Build Github Template:** For a minimal build repository template for Junjo AI Studio, without caddy, no example app, and no opinions about deployment environments, check out the [Junjo AI Studio - Minimal Build](https://github.com/mdrideout/junjo-ai-studio-minimal-build)